 A central value of the Racial Healing + Justice Fund is that it is informed, designed, and led by community members and advocates who are directly impacted by racialized oppression.
-The Community Governance Board will be made up of St. Louis City, St. Louis County, and St. Clair County community members who oversee the Funds investment.
+The Community Governance Board will be made up of community members in the St. Louis region and surrounding counties who oversee the Fund’s investment.
 This includes finalizing the Fund’s grant priorities based on community voice, reviewing and selecting applications to receive funding, and continuing to develop the Fund’s focus through ongoing community design.

 The Racial Healing + Justice Fund was created to invest in racial healing as a core component of achieving Racial Equity and to make space for affected residents, Black and Brown St. Louisans, to have direct power over the distribution of resources for healing, justice, and transformation.
 Through these investments, the Racial Healing and Justice Fund will align local and national philanthropy, community-set priorities, and community-led grantmaking that put racial equity and healing justice at the center, creating a future St. Louis where all residents have the opportunity to thrive.
 The fund currently has $1.6 million committed over a three year period.

 The Healing focus of the Fund invests in: